American Society of News Editors: Projects

 ASNE also ran several projects, generally carried out by staff with advice from committees.
 Projects subject areas have included diversity, credibility and readership.

-One of the key initiatives led by ASNE is Sunshine Week, an annual event that promotes open government and the importance of transparent journalism.
-This project, along with others aimed at increasing diversity within newsrooms, underscores ASNE's ongoing commitment to enhancing the quality and inclusiveness of American journalism.

 During the early 2010s, ASNE ran my.hsj.org, which acted as a webhosting platform for high school newspapers and featured lessons in journalism, publishing, and advertising.
 By 2013, the website hosted over 5000 different newspapers.
 ASNE shut down the website in September of that year, stating that there are "so many more options available to schools".